Conduct effective exit interviews and analyse its results and improve retention

 The adages "Prevention is better than cure" and "Better late than never" can be applied to Human Capital Management as well: Prevent voluntary exit of valued employees is better than trying to find out why they have chosen to find greener pastures and when it does happen, it is better to be late than never to find out the reasons.

-These are the precise purposes of exit interviews: to gather the exiting employees' feedback in order to improve the working conditions and the state of the organization so as to rectify anomalies to retain current employees.
+These are the precise purposes of exit interviews: to gather the departing employees' feedback in order to improve the working conditions and the state of the organization so as to rectify anomalies to retain current employees.
 A well organized and executed exit process can greatly enhance the chances of obtaining the precious feedback to improve the situation.

 During this one day program, participants will be provided with a comprehensive overview of the purposes and potential benefits of exit interviews.
 They will learn how to conduct an exit interview properly and effectively, create user friendly exit interviews forms and report the results of the interview results.